ajananth/research-pub-slm-llm-edu/README.md

 - Format and save the results into a 1-page Markdown report (documenting notes + analysis along the way).
 - Collate and save the summarised results into a single Markdown table for easy review across papers.

-This tool aims to save researchers significant time and effort by automating the tedious process of reading and summarizing lengthy research papers, allowing them to focus more on the critical aspects of their work.
+This pattern aims to save researchers significant time and effort by automating the tedious process of reading and summarizing lengthy research papers, allowing them to focus more on the critical aspects of their work.

 ## Getting Started